Iximiel/cudaOnPlumed/Helpers.md

 The helper library contains an implementation of the reduction algorithm and its interface (precompiled for float and double), along with a templated RAII helper for managing memory on the GPU.

-The helper library is composed by a main header (ndReduction.h) with iss companion code in ndReduction.cu and a hidden header cudaHelpers.cuh.
+The helper library is composed by a main header (ndReduction.h) with its companion code in ndReduction.cu and a hidden header cudaHelpers.cuh.

 See the [coordination implementation](Implementation.md) for an example on how use the code described here.